Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Is St François Longchamp good for intermediates?

 Excellent.
-The 37% intermediate terrain on the St François side, plus the link to Valmorel's additional runs, provides a week's worth of varied blue and red skiing.
+With 37% intermediate terrain on the St François side, plus the link to Valmorel's additional runs, provides a week's worth of varied blue and red skiing.
 The quiet slopes mean you can focus on technique and enjoyment, and the 5km longest run gives a genuinely satisfying sustained descent.
 The combined Grand Domaine area has enough to keep confident intermediates engaged throughout a stay.

 Ready to build your next trip?